Neurological Disorders That May Disqualify You From Military Service

 History of moderate head injury (854.03) is disqualifying.
 After two years post-injury, applicants may be qualified if neurological consultation shows no residual dysfunction or complications.
 Moderate head injuries are defined as unconsciousness, amnesia, or disorientation of person, place, or time alone or in combination, of more than one and less than 24-hours duration post-injury, or linear skull fracture.

 History of mild head injury (854.02) is disqualifying.
 After one month post-injury, applicants may be qualified if a neurological evaluation shows no residual dysfunction or complications.
-Mild head injuries are defined as a period of unconsciousness, amnesia, or disorientation of person, place, or time, alone or in combination of one hour or less postinjury.
+Mild head injuries are defined as a period of unconsciousness, amnesia, or disorientation of person, place, or time, alone or in a combination of one hour or less postinjury.

 History of persistent post-traumatic symptoms (310.2) that interfere with normal activities or have a duration of greater than one month is disqualifying.
 Such symptoms include, but are not limited to headache, vomiting, disorientation, spatial disequilibrium, impaired memory, poor mental concentration, shortened attention span, dizziness, or altered sleep patterns.